xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide_part_1.md

 It might seems that it's a bit unfair to abuse Image API, but this is reality in many bug bounty programs.
 You can find yet another service with vulnerability that you can chain together.

 Do you see what kind of flaw is in Image API?
 It's [Open Redirect](https://portswigger.net/kb/issues/00500100_open-redirection-reflected).
 What it does?
 It returns `301` redirect http code and `Location` taken directly from input parameter (`target=`).
-It `low` vulnerability but can be used to escalate SSRF.
+It's `low` vulnerability but can be used to escalate SSRF.

 #### Exploit 3 step by step